shitchell/defbench/README.md

 ```python
 run(func: Callable, repeat: int = 10, name: str = None) -> TestRun
 ```
-pass in the function to be tested. optionally, specify the number of times to repeat the function and the name to use. if a name is not provided, it defaults to the function name ("<lambda>" for lambda functions)
+pass in the function to be tested. optionally, specify the number of times to repeat the function and the name to use. if a name is not provided, it defaults to the function name ("&lt;lambda>" for lambda functions)

 ## TestRun
 a `TestRun` object is returned by either `benchmark.run()` or `benchmark.Test.run()`. it contains all of the results from benchmarking a function.